The median ROI for a student chatbot is 280% at 12 months

 - Qualified leads per month: 195 (+62%)

-- Open day registration rate via chatbot: 18.4%
+- Campus tour registration rate via chatbot: 18.4%

 - Monthly chatbot cost: varies by solution

-The 12-month ROI reaches 280%, with a median payback period of 5 months (Source: median results across 18 institutions, including concurrent funnel optimisations, 2024-2025).
+The 12-month ROI reaches 280%, with a median payback period of 5 months (Source: median results across 18 institutions, including concurrent funnel optimizations, 2024-2025).

 The calculation in practice